-All members of the relevant thematic committee or research council will take part in the assessment of all applications.
+All members of the thematic committee will take part in the assessment of all applications.
 However, members who are deemed partial due to a conflict of interest in relation to a particular application, will not participate in the assessment of the application in question.
-Regulations concerning conflicts of interest can be found in § 2 of the Executive Order no. 1154 of 16 October 2017 on the Functioning of Grants under Independent Research Fund Denmark.
+Regulations concerning conflicts of interest can be found in § 2 of the Executive Order no.1154 of 16 October 2017 on the Functioning of Grants under Independent Research Fund Denmark.